 That’s A Wrap

 Branding isn’t just for businesses, it’s for you too.
-Remember - it’s not enough to make claims when creating your personal brand - you have to be able to back them up too.
-Choose how you’re positioning yourself, nail it and then let people know.
+Remember – it’s not enough to make claims when creating your personal brand – you have to be able to back them up too.
+Choose how you’re positioning yourself, make use of a free social media posting tool, nail it and then let people know.
 That’s the magic formula.